pycalphad/pycalphad/INSTALLING.rst

 The Anaconda_ scientific Python distribution by Continuum Analytics is recommended for Windows users.
 You can use pycalphad with Python 2 or Python 3, but we recommend Python 3 for the best experience.
-After you have installed either Anaconda or Miniconda, use ``conda install -c richardotis pycalphad`` to install.
+After you have installed either Anaconda or Miniconda, use ``conda config --add channels richardotis conda-forge`` followed by ``conda install pycalphad`` to install.
 Note that you will need to have a working C/C++ compiler for pycalphad to work, so ``conda install mingw`` may also be necessary on Windows.
 To install the package into an isolated environment, use ``conda create -c richardotis -n [envname] pycalphad`` Then use ``source activate [envname]`` on Linux/OSX or ``activate [envname]`` on Windows to enter the environment.